jumper149/blugon/README.md

     systemctl --user enable blugon.service

-You can use the current-mode to manually control color temperature (with keybinds for example):
+You can use the current-mode to manually control color temperature (with keybinds for example; doesn't need daemon):
 - `blugon --setcurrent="+600"` for more blue
 - `blugon --setcurrent="-600"` for more red